Nang Rong, Buriram

-Nang Rong (นางรอง) is a town (Thesaban Mueang) of Buriram Province, north-eastern Thailand.
+Nang Rong (นางรอง) is a town (Thesaban Mueang) of Buriram Province, in north-eastern Thailand.

 History

 The first local government for Nang Rong was created in 1957, when it became a sanitary district (sukhaphiban).
 On November 8, 1986, the sanitary district was upgraded to a subdistrict municipality (thesaban tambon), and effective August 3, 2005, it became a town (thesaban mueang).

 Geography

 Nang Rong is the central town of Nang Rong District, containing the district office and other government offices.

 It is the closest major town to the Phanom Rung Historical Park, an 11th-century religious site.

 Administration divisions

 Nang Rong is subdivided into 20 boroughs (Chumchon).